erenkara1907/json_to_widget/README.md

 // add text (hi) in TextField Message, update dynamic response; and add field called response [{type: Input, title: Subject, placeholder: Subject}, {type: TareaText, title: Message, placeholder: Content, response: hi }]
 ```

-TODO: Tell users more about the package: where to find more information, how to contribute to the
-package, how to file issues, what response they can expect from the package authors, and more.